leizerbeam/soteria/README.md

 [dp-policy-must-be-defined] Forbidden dataprotection policy: notreal
 ```

-5. Lastly, we'll a correctly defined application YAML that uses the pre-vetted policy label name "k10-goldpolicy" and also correctly uses the "immutable: enabled" label as per Senior IT Leadership's approved data protection policy.
+5. Lastly, like in the Kyverno example, we'll a correctly defined application YAML that uses the pre-vetted policy label name "k10-goldpolicy" and also correctly uses the "immutable: enabled" label as per Senior IT Leadership's approved data protection policy.
 Unlike Kyverno, Gatekeeper does not yet have an ability to generate other custom resources, so other means need to enable the generation of for example Kasten K10 Policy resources.

 ```console
 kubectl apply -f nginx-deployment.yaml